grafana/loki/docs/sources/installation/helm.md

 kubectl port-forward --namespace <YOUR-NAMESPACE> service/loki-grafana 3000:80
 ```

-Navigate to `http://localhost:3000` and login with `admin` and the password
+Navigate to `http://localhost:3000` and login with `admin` and the
-output above.
-Then follow the [instructions for adding the Loki Data Source](../../getting-started/grafana/), using the URL
+password output above.
+Loki is added as a [Data
+Source](../../getting-started/grafana/) automatically using URL
 `http://loki:3100/` for Loki.

 ## Run Loki behind HTTPS ingress